StarpTech/dart-nodejs/README.md

 # dart-nodejs
-Evaluate Dart in comparison to Node.js as server-side programming language to develop
+Evaluate Dart as an alternative to Node.js for server-side development.
+This repository should serve as rough outline about the differences and similarities to Node.js.

 # Dart